d-kfmnn/talisman/README.md

     Note: Only one specification can be selected.
 Attempting to select multiple specs will result in an error.

-ADDITIONAL OPTIONS
 Counter-Example Generation
 --------------------------
     -nce | --no-counter-examples     Disables counter-example generation in case of incorrect circuit.

 Sub-Circuit size
 --------------------------
     -f <int>                         Non-negative value for fanout size, 0 turns fanout limit off (default value: 4).
     -d <int>                         Positive value for depth (default: 2).

 Ablation
 --------------------------
     -npp  | --no-preprocessing        Disables the preprocessing phase. (no rewriting of AIG).
     -nvc  | --no-vanishing            Turns on vanishing constraints -nch  | --no-caching              Turns off caching of circuits -dll  | --do-local-linearization  Enables the local linearization and only uses FGLM to linearize.
     -alg  | --algebraic-reduction     Use algebraic reductions instead of SAT in guess and proof -gap  | --force-guessing          Forces the linearization to only use guess-and-proof -fglm | --force-fglm              Forces the linearization to only use fglm

 Verbosity Levels